President Snow's Entire Hunger Games Backstory Explained

 The Snow clan is among the more prominent and famous families of the Capitol, full of famous members since way back in the history of Panem.
 In "The Ballad of Songbirds and Snakes," it's revealed that the bloodline even has its own unofficial and subtly cutthroat motto: "Snow lands on top."
 Teenage Coriolanus Snow was therefore entitled to many privileges he considered to be his birthright, such as attending an elite Capitol school known only as the Academy.
 Even among an already rarified student body, Snow was the best of the best, earning top marks, and he was selected for a program introduced with the tenth Hunger Games, wherein Academy students would be assigned as mentors to each of the 24 forced Hunger Games participants — or "tributes" — from around Panem.

 His tribute assignment was a 16-year-old named Lucy Gray Baird of District 12, the sector known for its coal mining and poverty.
 Resentful at first, Snow was motivated to help the plucky, Katniss-esque Lucy Gray win, in part because the winning mentor would receive a full college scholarship, something the broke Snow family could really use.
 But then he fell in love with Lucy Gray, an enigmatic and charming young woman who captivated Panem by singing old folk songs whenever she was paraded around in pre-Games events.
-Lucy Gray was Snow's first love, but not his first encounter with a woman — the prequel novel implies that he once attempted something physical after being dared by his friend, Festus.
+Lucy Gray was Snow's first love but not his first encounter with a woman — the prequel novel implies that he once attempted something physical after being dared by his friend, Festus.

 He cheated in the Hunger Games

 As a mentor, the 18-year-old Coriolanus Snow watched the tenth annual Hunger Games remotely, from a luxury box at his school with the other mentors.
 Not yet held in a specially created arena with all sorts of special effects, the tributes ran around a bombed-out stadium, hiding where they could.
 Snow momentarily participated in these Hunger Games, as it were, when his friend and fellow mentor, Sejanus Plinth, snuck into the in-progress death battle to retrieve the body of his assigned tribute, Marcus, a teenager he knew from his early childhood days when he lived in District 2.
-Dr. Gaul, one of the Games' more sadistic architects and overseers, forced Snow into the arena to get Sejanus out, during which time he's attacked by a tribute named Bobbin.
+Dr. Gaul, one of the Games' more sadistic architects and overseers, forced Snow into the arena to get Sejanus out, during which time he was attacked by a tribute named Bobbin.
 Snow had no choice but to kill Bobbin in self-defense, beating him to death with a board.

 Coryo safely got out of the arena, and so did his tribute and true love, Lucy Gray.
 She's the last tribute standing ... but not without some help from Snow.
 While looking for Dr. Gaul on an unrelated matter one day, he came across a tank full of vicious, mutated snakes set to be used to attack the tributes.
 Snow knew that they wouldn't attack Lucy Gray if they knew her scent, so he slipped a handkerchief she'd used into the tank.
 When those snakes hit the arena and killed several tributes, sure enough, they left Lucy Gray alone.
 In the film version of "The Ballad of Songbirds and Snakes," Snow actually went one step further by sneaking into the arena on the eve of the Games and locating some underground tunnels for Lucy Gray to take shelter in.